 First, tThis measure would replaceabolish Idaho's party primaries.
-CurrentlyUnder current law, one political partyies nominates candidates through primary elections in which party members vote for a candidate to represent thate party in the general election.
-The initiative creates a system where all candidates participate in a top-four primary, and voters may vote for oneon all candidates per office.
+Currently Under current law, one political partyies nominates candidates through primary elections in which party members vote for a candidate to represent thate party in the general election.
+The initiative creates a system where all candidates participate in a top-four primary, and voters may vote for one on all candidates per office.
 The top four vote-earners for each office would advance to the general election.
 Candidates could list any affiliation on the ballot, but would not represent political parties, and need not be associated with the party they name.

 Second, tThe measure would createrequire a ranked-choice voting system for the general election.
 CurrentlyUnder current law, voters may select one candidate for each office, and the candidate with the most votes, -even a plurality, wins.
-Under the ranked-choice voting system, voters may{τ} rank candidates on the ballot in order of preference, but need only vote for one-not rank every candidate.
-If one candidate receives a majority of votes cast in any round that candidate wins, otherwise, Tthe votes are counted in successive rounds, and the candidate receiving the fewest votes in each round is eliminated.
-A vote for an eliminated candidate will transfer to ather voter's next-highest-ranked remainingaetive candidate.
-Rounds continue until one candidate receives a majority of the votes.
+Under the ranked-choice voting system, voters may rank candidates on the ballot in order of preference, but need only vote for one-not rank every candidate.
+If one candidate receives a majority of votes cast in any round that candidate wins, otherwise, The votes are counted in successive rounds, and the candidate receiving the fewest votes in each round is eliminated.
+A vote for an eliminated candidate will transfer to athereceives a majority of the votes.
 The candidate with the most votes in the final round wins.